jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 The implication of this decision is that:

 * An `EndUser` in the system is unique across all tenancies by their username (their email address).
 That implies that a human using the system is the same human (by email) address, no matter what tenancy they are working in at any one time. (e.g., an independent consultant collaborating with more than one company).
 That human can of course use several email addresses, should it be necessary (due to rules/constraints) to access any specific tenancy only with a certain email domain.
 Which is a common requirement in many enterprise B2B products.
-* Any `EndUser` can have any number of `Memberships` to any number of tenancies (`Organisations`), which is common for many B2B and B2C products.
+* Any `EndUser` can have any number of `Memberships` to any number of tenancies (`Organizations`), which is common for many B2B and B2C products.
 However, they must always have at least one (see later).
 * The authentication (login) process, would be branded with the branding of the the SaaS product itself, since at that point in time, it is not clear which tenancy the user wishes to access.
 Which is common for a lot of B2C and B2B products.
 Think www.slack.com, or www.miro.com or www.google.com, etc, where you login to the unbranded product, before accessing the branded tenant.
 * This also means that any `Enduser` will need to have a default "home" tenancy at all times, so that they can always login to the platform and either make a choice about what context they are working in at that time, or be sent to the default tenancy they normally work in, or last worked in, etc..
 * This also means that when they register on the central platform they are automatically assigned to their own "personal" tenant (`Organization`), from which they can use the product (to some degree - depending on their subscription at that time).
 They must always have that personal `Organization`, for the times when they lose access to any other tenancy (i.e., a consultant ends their engagement with a company, or as an employee change jobs at any organization).